karlsb/MovieSearchApp/README.md

-# Movie Search App
+## Movie Search App

-A Very simple movie searching front-end web application built in React.
+A movie searching front-end web application built in React.

 The appliction is only a front-end that uses omdbapi which provides movie data.